by KD Miller

 Theo's mouth drew up in a half-smile and he turned to unlace Millen's boots.

 "Good," she walked out of the bathroom, softly closing the door behind her.
 They walked down the hallway to the master bedroom.
-With a backwards glance, she saw tiny puddles of dirty water from the boy's boots.
+With a backward glance, she saw tiny puddles of dirty water from the boy's boots.
 Francis then reached up to scratch his head.
 A shiver ran through Catrina's body as she realized the boy might have lice.
 He would be the first to take a bath.
 With a sigh, she pushed open the bedroom door, reminding herself what she had done was for the best.